Teksta versija

 (1) In cases where immediate action is required to prevent terrorist attacks or a real threat to the life or health of a person the Passenger information unit has the right to issue passenger data from the Register without the consent of a judge.

 1) the name, surname and position of the official making the request.
-National security authorities for which indication of the information referred to in this Clause would constitute a disclosure of an official secret shall indicate their name in the request;
+State intelligence and security services for which indication of the information referred to in this Clause would constitute a disclosure of an official secret shall indicate their name in the request;

 2) the justification of the urgency for the receipt of the requested passenger data and time period for which the requested passenger data is to be received;